 Governors ensure that there is an annual formal evaluation of the effectiveness of our school SEND provision and policy.
-The evaluation will be carried out by one of the Co-Headteachers, SENCo and SEND governor and information will be gathered from teachers, teaching assistants, parents, and Pupils.
+The evaluation will be carried out by the Headteacher, SENCo and SEND governor and information will be gathered from teachers, teaching assistants, parents/carers and children.
 This will be collated and published by the governing body of a maintained school on an annual basis in accordance with section 69 of the Children and Families Act 2014 in the document called the Information Report.
-It is on the school website and it details how South Hill Primary School aims to supports Pupils and families who have additional needs.
+It is on the school website and it details how South Hill Primary School aims to supports children and families who have additional needs.
 The information report can be found at the following link: